 Easily the best Tanzanian safari and one of the best safaris in East Africa.

 2. The Masai Mara National Reserve

 It’s also relatively easy to see the big cats there, lions seem to be everywhere, and the occasional cheetah can be seen.

 There are huge herds of buffalo and wildebeast around, and again if you are lucky at the right time of year, you can see the wildebeast migration.

-A budget safari used to cost around $120 a day (2013 price), including everything, but now minivans are no longer used, so the price may have gone up a bit, due to four wheeled drive cars replacing them.
+A budget safari used to cost around $120 a day including everything, but now minivans are no longer used, so the price has gone up a bit due to four wheeled drive cars replacing them.